yatanaka-1007/heat-practice/README.md

 ## Practice No.7

+Let's make it possible to specify a fixed IP address assigned to the port in `env.yaml`.

+## Practice No.8

 Let's create two ports and assign them to an instance by modifying `instance.yaml` and `port.yaml`, and then create a heat stack.

-## Practice No.8
+## Practice No.9

 Let's create a new template file `network.yaml` to create a network, then integrate the create file to existing temlate files.
-Other files might need to be modify.
+Other files might need to be modified